Gamma-Software/CapsuleScripts/dockers/README.md

 # Docker tig
 tig = Telegraf Influxdb Grafana this is a tool set to capture/store/plot data from the server
 ## Prerequisite
 A mosquitto
 docker-compose installed on the host by following https://docs.docker.com/compose/install/

+### Mosquitto server
+The mosquitto server is a lightweight MQTT broker that runs on the host.
+It is used to send/receive messages between the docker containers.
+To view the mosquitto values, you can run the docker image:
+`docker run -e "TZ=Europe/Paris" -v "/home/rudloff/sources/CapsuleScripts/dockers/mqtt-explorer/:/mqtt-explorer/config" -p "4444:4000" smeagolworms4/mqtt-explorer`
 ## Run
 This is simple, just run
 `docker-compose up -d`
 in the folder where the docker-compose.yaml is stored